YufanZhao1/DAS-Group-12/DAS-Group-12.md

 ![](DAS-Group-12_files/figure-gfm/plotting%20aroma1-1.png)<!-- -->

-Rescale the distribution of Aroma of the coffee

-It is hard to get the picture of the distribution, because of the present of outlier in this distribution.
+From the boxplot above, it is hard to get the picture of the distribution, because of the presence of outliers in this distribution.
 So we try to rescale the boxplot to get better visual of the distribution.
-From the boxplot below we can see that poor quality coffee has lower value of the aroma of the coffee.

-Please note that for the rest of boxplot figure, we rescale them in order to make the clearer representation of the distribution.

 ``` r
 #Rescaling the plot